CEI-lab/ece3400-2018/docs/Grading/Final_Competition.md

 ### Start

 You will place your robot in one corner and leave the field, when the start tone is played all robots should start.
 If a robot does not start, the TAs will allow you to run in and turn it on.
-Note that the start tone will be played on two Logitech computer speakers located just outside the corner walls where your robot is starting.
+Note that the start tone will be played on two Logitech computer speakers at full volume, located just outside the corner walls where your robot is starting.

 ### Coverage